-Jeremy Colliton is in his second season as Head Coach of the Chicago Blackhawks.
+Jeremy Colliton, 34, is in his second season as Head Coach of the Chicago Blackhawks.
 He was named the 38th coach in franchise history on Nov.
-6, 2018.
-At 34, he also became the youngest head coach currently in the NHL.
+6, 2018, becoming the youngest head coach in the NHL.

 Colliton previously served as Head Coach of the Rockford IceHogs of the American Hockey League and led them to a record of 40-28-4-4 in 2017-18.
 Rockford made it to their first-ever 2018 AHL Western Conference Finals after sweeping Chicago in the Division Semifinals and sweeping Manitoba in the Division Finals, before losing to Texas, 4-2.
 Colliton was named IceHogs head coach on May 18, 2017-his first coaching job in North America.

 Prior to joining the Blackhawks organization, Colliton spent four seasons as the head coach of Mora IK in Sweden (HockeyAllsvenskan).
 A native of Blackie, Alberta, Colliton guided his team to a league-best 35-13-4 record and 105 points during the 2016-17 season.
 Following the regular season, he led Mora IK to promotion to the Swedish Hockey League for the 2017-18 season after defeating Leksands IF in six games of the best-of-seven series.
 Colliton joined the coaching ranks with Mora IK in an interim head coaching role during the 2013-14 season before taking over full-time the following season.
 In four seasons with Colliton behind the bench, Mora IK posted a 98-57-18 record.